skdrake02/BIOL3070-Drake/Warm-up-mosquitoes-SydneyDrake.md

 ## Questions

-The question we will study and address is “What bird species is acting as WNV amplifying host in Salt Lake City?”
+The question we will study and address is “What bird species is acting as WNV amplifying host in Salt Lake City?” as well as “To what degree are house finches and prevalence of the WNV correlated?”

 ## Hypothesis

 Our hypothesis is that house finches are acting as important amplifying hosts of WNV in Salt Lake City.
-We hypothesize that this specific species is particularly suseptible to this disease and produces a high viremia in the blood.
+We hypothesize that this specific species is particularly susceptible to spreading this disease as it produces a high viremia in it’s blood.

 ## Prediction